UniversalDependencies/docs/_pi/dep/obl-agent.md

 Used for a noun expressing the agent of an action.

-Example:
-Anatikkamanīyā ca bodhisattamātā hoti kenaci purisena rattacittena 'The mother of a bodhisattva cannot be violated by a man of lustful intent.'

 ~~~ sdparse
 Anatikkamanīyā bodhisattamātā hoti kenaci purisena rattacittena \n Not-violatable Bodhisattva-mother is by-any by-man with-lustful-intent
 obl:agent(Anatikkamanīyā, purisena)